ngxs/store/docs/plugins/storage.md

 - `migrate`: A function that accepts a state and expects the new state in return.
 - `key`: The key for the item to migrate.
 If not specified, it takes the entire storage state.

-Note: Its important to specify the strategies in the order of which they should progress.
+Note: It's important to specify the strategies in the order of which they should progress.

 ### Feature States